top of page

 The Shelter Shed for Female Patients stands to the rear of Female Wards 1 & 2 with an open space between the two buildings.

-The shed formed part of the perimeter fence of the ward building’s rear yard and although the fence has been demolished the shed retains one attached fence post and bears marks of the fence.
+The shed formed part of the perimeter fence of the ward building’s rear yard, and although the fence has been demolished, the shed retains one attached fence post and bears marks of the fence.
 Highly intact, the shed is open on one side facing the Female Wards 1 & 2 and has a fireplace.

 • Features of the Shelter Shed of state-level cultural heritage significance also include